Adity20/hideout-project-DTI/README.md

 ### Project Structure

 - **backend-api:** This folder contains the backend codebase, including the API endpoints, data storage, and business logic.
-- **frontend-client:** This folder contains the frontend codebase, including the user interface and interactions for accessing and exploring stories.
+- **frontend-client:** This folder contains the frontend codebase, including the user interface and interaction for accessing and exploring stories.

 ### Getting Started